winterheart/broadcom-bt-firmware/README.md

 kernel.
 Since February 2017, Broadcom ships their drivers directly to Windows Update service.
 They can be [downloaded here](http://www.catalog.update.microsoft.com/Search.aspx?q=Broadcom+bluetooth).

+## Security considerations

+Recently several vulnerabilities have been discovered in the Bluetooth stack such as [CVE-2018-5383](https://www.kb.cert.org/vuls/id/304725/), [CVE-2019-9506](https://www.kb.cert.org/vuls/id/918987/) (KNOB), [CVE-2020-10135](https://www.kb.cert.org/vuls/id/647177/) (BIAS) and more.
+Since Broadcom has stopped active support for its consumer devices, your system may be subject to security risks.
+You will have to use these devices **at your own risk**.
+As a repository maintainer, I cannot provide security fixes.

 ## Installation

 Check your Linux distribution [repositories](https://repology.org/project/broadcom-bt-firmware/versions).